 Parathyroid surgery is different from all other forms of human surgery because of the fact that there are four parathyroid glands.
 There are no other organs in the body that are present 4 times.
 The goal when performing parathyroid surgery is to remove only the bad parathyroid gland and leave the good ones.
-Remember, in about 95% of the time, its only one parathyroid gland that has become diseased (it grows into a benign tumor about the size of an olive or grape).
-The issue has always been that the surgeon doesn't know which parathyroid is bad--so they make a BIG operation to find all four glands. (read about Big parathyroid surgery, and then read about mini parathyroid surgery).
+In about 70% of the time, its only one parathyroid gland that has become diseased (it grows into a benign tumor about the size of an olive or grape).
+The issue has always been that the surgeon doesn't know which parathyroid is bad--so they make a BIG operation to find all four glands.
+This operation is out-dated... do not do this.
+However, you DO want to have all four parathyroid glands checked by your surgeon, because if you don't 30% of you will need another operation in 10 years, 15% of you will need a second operation in 5 years.
+Watch this quick video of Dr Norman doing a minimally invasive 4-gland parathyroid operation in less than 13 minutes.
+This is very educational video and the operation you want! (there is no blood!)

 The picture above and to the right shows the thyroid gland in the front of a patient's neck.
 The parathyroids are NOT related to the thyroid in function, but they are neighbors in the neck.
 The parathyroids are BEHIND the thyroid.
 The picture to the right shows a view of the BACK side of the thyroid.
 You can see that in most (but not all) people, there are two parathyroids behind each side of the thyroid.
 The parathyroids are shown in their normal 'mustard yellow' color.
 This picture also shows one big parathyroid adenoma (a benign parathyroid tumor) and three normal sized parathyroid glands.
 This is exactly what most people with parathyroid disease (hyperparathyroidism) have.